New Marske Primary School Local School Board

 Welcome to the governor’s page for New Marske Primary School.
 We would like to take this opportunity to tell you a little bit about ourselves, our roles and our aims.

-A Governing Body who has fourteen governors, all of whom bring different skills to New Marske Primary.
-This consists of two parent, one Local Authority, one staff plus the Head Teacher and nine co-opted governors.
+In April 2018 we became part of the Galileo Academy Trust and under their direction became a Local School Board, formerly known as a Governing Body.
+We consist of twelve governors, all of whom bring different skills to New Marske Primary.
+This includes the Head Teacher, two parent, one staff, plus nine co-opted governors.
 Governors are volunteers who give their time and commitment to what we hope is a very rewarding role and experience.
 We are subject to an OFSTED inspection at the same time as the school and are rated in the same way that schools are.

-To be an effective governing body in challenging and supporting the school so that weaknesses are tackled decisively and our statutory responsibilities are met.
+To be effective in challenging and supporting the school so that weaknesses are tackled decisively and our statutory responsibilities are met.

 The following statements hopefully will give you a flavour of how we endeavour to do this.

-As you can see there is a great deal expected of all governing bodies which is why it is important that responsibilities are shared.
+As you can see there is a great deal expected of all governing committee which is why it is important that responsibilities are shared.

 How do we achieve this?

-The full Governing Body meets three times a year, once each term, but we also have two sub committees which both meet every half term.
+The full Local School Board meets three times a year, once each term,

 For more information about becoming a school governor please contact the Chair of Governors via the school office.